ClickHouse/ClickHouse/docs/en/sql-reference/statements/create/table.md

 #### DoubleDelta

 `DoubleDelta(bytes_size)` — Calculates delta of deltas and writes it in compact binary form.
-Possible `bytes_size` values: 1, 2, 4, 8, the default value for is `sizeof(type)` if equal to 1, 2, 4, or 8.
+Possible `bytes_size` values: 1, 2, 4, 8, the default value is `sizeof(type)` if equal to 1, 2, 4, or 8.
 In all other cases, it’s 1.
 Optimal compression rates are achieved for monotonic sequences with a constant stride, such as time series data.
 Can be used with any fixed-width type.
 Implements the algorithm used in Gorilla TSDB, extending it to support 64-bit types.
-Uses 1 extra bit for 32-byte deltas: 5-bit prefixes instead of 4-bit prefixes.
+Uses 1 extra bit for 32-bit deltas: 5-bit prefixes instead of 4-bit prefixes.
 For additional information, see Compressing Time Stamps in [Gorilla: A Fast, Scalable, In-Memory Time Series Database](http://www.vldb.org/pvldb/vol8/p1816-teller.pdf).

 #### Gorilla